Department of Children and Families In-Service Courses Online (with CEUs)

 How can I earn CEUs?

 Through a variety of ways.
-Some are: DCF courses online or instructor-led (only if not previously taken, 100% attendance, and with passage of the free online CEU assessment which is accessible through your Training Transcript), Conferences, Seminars, Workshops, etc.
+Some are: DCF courses online or instructor-led (only if not previously taken, 100% attendance, and with passage of the free online CEU assessment which is accessible through the DCF training portal), Conferences, Seminars, etc.

 Are the CEUs assessment online the same as the DCF competency exams?